 USMLE Step 1

 The USMLE Step 1 is a one-day computer exam taken by most medical students at the end of their second year of medical school.
 It is also taken by thousands of international medical graduates (IMGs) who wish to practice medicine in the United States.
-The Step 1 includes 308 multiple-choice questions and spans 8 hours of testing, broken down into seven 1-hour blocks of 40 questions each.
+The Step 1 is divided into seven 60-minute blocks and administered in one 8-hour testing session.
+The number of questions per block on a given examination form may vary, but will not exceed 40.
+The total number of items on the overall examination form will not exceed 280.

-The USMLE Step 1 emphasizes basic science principles, specifically anatomy, behavioral science, biochemistry, microbiology, pathology, pharmacology, and physiology.
+The USMLE Step 1 emphasizes basic science principles, specifically anatomy, behavioural science, biochemistry, microbiology, pathology, pharmacology, and physiology.
 Interdisciplinary areas such as genetics, immunology, and nutrition are also tested.

 The test is administered by appointment on a year-round basis.
 When planning your USMLE prep, factor in 6 to 9 months for Step 1 review.